ninooe/Spotify-Yt-Sync/README.md

 Also it is able to keeps track of progress and will update the created playlists => remove items

-The core design of this skript is to use as little api resources as posible to get around of Google quota limitation.
+The core design of this script is to use as little api resources as posible to get around of Google quota limitation.

 Setup:
 https://www.youtube.com/watch?v=HzICUriU3k0&ab_channel=JieJenn